 Environmental, health and safety regulations and requirements materially affect our business.
-We are firmly committed to providing a safe and healthy work environment for our employees and to working in a manner that ensures the safety of our employees, subcontractors, customers and the general public, as well as the protection of facilities, equipment and the environment.
+We are firmly committed to providing a safe and healthy work environment for our employees and to working in a manner that ensures the safety of our subcontractors, customers and the general public, as well as the protection of facilities, equipment and the environment.
 Compliance with Occupational Safety and Health Administration ("OSHA") and other health and safety regulations, in particular, is essential to procure business and to attract and retain our workforce.
 Accordingly, we make considerable investments in our environmental, health and safety programs, and we factor costs associated with compliance into our project bids and proposals.

 We provide construction and construction management services at various project sites, and sometimes perform work in and around sensitive environmental areas, such as rivers, lakes and wetlands.
-We also handle hazardous materials on occasion.
+We also handle small quantities of hazardous materials on occasion.
 Significant fines, penalties and other sanctions may be imposed for non-compliance with environmental and health and safety laws and regulations, and some laws provide for joint and several strict liabilities for remediation of releases of hazardous substances.

 Contaminants have been detected at some of the sites that we own and where we have worked as a contractor in the past, and we have incurred costs for the investigation and remediation of hazardous substances.
 However, we do not own the job sites upon which we perform our work.
 We have pollution liability insurance coverage for such matters, and if applicable, we seek indemnification from customers to cover the risks associated with environmental remediation.
+Accordingly, we believe that our environmental liabilities are not material.
+In addition, we continually evaluate our compliance with all applicable environmental laws and regulations, and we believe that we are in substantial compliance with those laws and regulations.